Spanning Structures in Walker--Breaker Games: Proof of Theorem

 \section{Proof of Theorem~\ref{tBreaker}}

 To prove Theorem~\ref{tBreaker} we need to provide Breaker with a strategy which will enable him to isolate a vertex from Walker's graph for given bias $b\geq (1+\varepsilon )\frac{n}{\ln{n}}$.
 For that, we rely on the strategy of Breaker in the $(1:b)$ Maker--Breaker Connectivity game~\cite{CE78}, where Breaker first makes a clique in his graph and then isolates one of the vertices from that clique in Maker's graph.
 Looking from Breaker's point of view, in the Connectivity game Walker claiming two edges per move can achieve the same as Maker claiming one edge per move.
-Therefore, in order to win in the $(2:b)$ Walker--Breaker Connectivity game Breaker can apply the same strategy as Breaker in the $(1:b)$ Maker--Breaker Connectivity game~\cite{CE78}. \begin{proof} Suppose that Walker begins the game.
-Breaker's winning strategy is divided into two stages. \paragraph{Stage 1.} Breaker builds a clique $C$ of order $m=\left \lfloor \frac{b}{2} \right \rfloor $ such that all vertices from $C$ are isolated in Walker's graph. \paragraph{Stage 2.} Breaker isolates one of the vertices from $C$ in Walker's graph. \\ \\ Now we are going to prove that Breaker can follow his strategy. \paragraph{Stage 1. } Breaker will play at most $b/2$ moves.
-Suppose that in round $i-1$, where $i\leq b/2$, Breaker built a clique $C_{i-1}$, such that all its vertices are isolated in Walker's graph.
-After Walker's move in round $i$, Walker's graph contains at most $2i$ edges and at most $2i+1$ vertices.
-Since $i<n/2-2$, there are at least two vertices $u$ and $v$ outside the Breaker's clique which are not incident with Walker's edges. \\ Then Breaker can claim the edge $uv$ and $2(i-1)$ edges joining $uv$ to $V(C_{i-1})$.
-In this way he creates clique $C_{i}$ of order $|C_{i-1}| +2$.
-In the round $i+1$, Walker can visit only one vertex from $C_i$.
-After Walker visits some $c\in C_i$, Breaker's graph still contains a clique $C'$ isolated in Walker graph with $V(C')=C_i \setminus \{c\}$. \paragraph{Stage 2.} Let $C$ be the Breaker's clique of order $m = |C|$ after Stage 1.
-Let $c_1,c_2,...,c_m \in C$.
-To isolate some vertex $c_i \in C$ Breaker needs to claim $n-m$ edges $c_iu$, $u\in V(K_n) \setminus V(C)$.
-In each round Walker can visit at most one vertex from $C$, so she will need to play at most $m$ rounds in Stage 2 to visit all vertices from $C$.
-We can use an auxiliary Box Game $Box(m, m \cdot (n-m), b,1)$ to estimate whether Breaker can isolate a vertex from his clique in Walker's graph in at most $m$ moves.
-Breaker is the BoxMaker who claims $b$ elements per move.
-Walker, assuming to play the role of BoxBreaker, can claim an element in at most one unvisited box per move. \\ It can be verified that $m(n-m)<(b-1)m\ln{(m-1)}$ holds for given $b$ and $m$, and therefore the condition in Theorem~\ref{boxgame} is satisfied, so BoxMaker can win the game.
-This means that Breaker is able to isolate a vertex in Walker's graph and thus he wins in the $(2:b)$ Walker--Breaker Connectivity game. \end{proof}
+Therefore, in order to win in the $(2:b)$ Walker--Breaker Connectivity game Breaker can apply the same strategy as Breaker in the $(1:b)$ Maker--Breaker Connectivity game~\cite{CE78}.

+\begin{proof} Suppose that Walker begins the game.
+Breaker's winning strategy is divided into two stages.